superyuuki/yuukomponent/readme.md

 ### Replicating Crackshot

-*This is all out of date since there is now a significant intention to shift every feature to a module and every item feature to a behavior: slots and tags will be behaviors.
+*This is all out of date since there is now a significant intention to shift every feature to a module and every item feature to a trait: slots and tags will be behaviors.

 Here is YuuKomponent acting as a gun addonContext.